 The environmental conditions for testing handset and headset terminal are specified as follows:

-For handset and headset measurements, the test room shall be practically free-field down to a lowest frequency of 275 Hz, the handset or the headset coupled with the HATS/LRGP shall lie totally within this free-field volume.
+For handset and headset measurements, the test room shall be practically free-field down to a lowest frequency of 275 Hz, the handset or the headset coupled with the HATS shall lie totally within this free-field volume.
 This is met if deviations from the ideal free-field conditions are less than ±1 dB.

-The ambient noise level shall be less than –64 dBPa(A) for all the tests, except for tests requesting the generation of ambient noise, e.g., D-factor and noise contrast.
+The ambient noise level shall be less than –64 dBPa(A) for all the tests, except for tests requesting simulated ambient noise.

 3.2.2 Speakerphone sets